-If you want to apply to Baker College, the deadline for Fall 2023 admissions is August 10 and the application fee costs $30.
+If you are planning on applying to Baker College, the deadline for Fall 2024 admissions is 8/10 and the application fee is $30.

 These are the application deadlines for Baker College.

 Baker College offers early decision but not early action.
-Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.
+Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

 The early decision acceptance rate at Baker College is 65%, compared to an overall acceptance rate of 39%.
 Last year, Baker College admitted 64 of the 98 students who applied early decision.

 Some students apply early to college to help their chances of acceptance.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase the chance of admission, since it shows your interest in a school.
+Applying early may increase the chance of admission, since it shows that you are very interested in a school.

 It is not difficult to get into Baker College.
 Baker College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.